ebuchman/blog/content/posts/bitcoin.md

 taking its seat at the table of international monetary institutions.
 Its market capitalization today (~$900B), is larger than *every one* of the major American banks and payments companies.
-It's also larger than most of the world's national currencies, and almost as much as silver's.
+It's also larger than most of the world's national currencies, and almost as much as silver.
 Bitcoin is even set to become legal tender in El Salvador next month, and is under consideration for legal tender status in a number of other South American countries.

 But Bitcoin isn't a precious metal.
 And it's not something produced by a company, nor a government,